Track user events

 Track events across platforms

-- You can use the same datafile and user contexts to achieve the same output from experiment decisions and tracking.
+- Shared configuration – SDKs use the same datafile and user contexts to ensure consistent experiment decisions and event tracking.

 Note